pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

   }
   ```

   Again this is only possible thanks to the data type of all actions in the feature.
-See <doc:Testing> for more information on testing in TCA.
+See [this article][testing-article] for more information on testing in TCA.

 <!-- TODO: Navigation tools? -->